7+ Tricky TypeScript Interview Questions 2025: Never, Infer & Conditional Types

 type C = DeepAwaited<Promise<Promise<number>>>; // number

-What interviewers are looking for: The ability to explain infer without getting lost in abstract descriptions.
-Candidates who use analogies (pattern matching, destructuring) and show practical examples demonstrate genuine understanding.
-The best answers mention that infer can only appear in the "extends" clause of a conditional type and that it introduces a type variable that's only in scope within the "true" branch.
+The infer keyword can only appear in the "extends" clause of a conditional type and introduces a type variable that's only in scope within the "true" branch.

-This question tests understanding of mapped types and their modifiers:
+These questions test understanding of mapped types and their modifiers.

 interface User {